 The application period for the 2017-2018 Artist in Residence Program residency program is now closed.
 Application deadline was midnight, January 15, 2017.
 The application process will reopen October, 2017.

 The Artist in Residence Program is available to all visual artists in any medium.
-All visual artists (sculptors, installation artists, painters, environmental artists, sound, video, performance artists) can apply this fall for 2015.
+All visual artists (sculptors, installation artists, painters, environmental artists, sound, video, performance artists) can apply.
 Applicants may be emerging or established artists on a regional, national or international level.
 Bernheim will provide a stipend of $2,500.00 USD and living quarters for the recipient.
 In exchange, they will create a site-specific sculpture or project or exhibition, with at least one mutually agreed to work of art left to the Bernheim Foundation.
-There is also some form of public engagement required such as a lecture, workshop, or demonstration.

 The goal in all of Bernheim’s activities is to help realize its mission of strengthening the bond between people and nature by finding new ways to connect nature with people’s everyday lives.
 We believe that if people recognize and benefit from the many values found in nature, quality of life would be enhanced, hence motivating them to protect the natural world for both its practical and intrinsic value.
 The Bernheim Artist in Residence is awarded on an annual basis to a talented artist who will work within the forest and/or arboretum to create works that are inspired by and potentially installed in the natural world.
 The Residence provides the artist an opportunity to advance her or his own skills and career while enhancing awareness of Bernheim’s goals and mission regionally, nationally and internationally.
 Please explore our website more information about Bernheim.